 Spreading Holiday Cheer in Your Local Animal Shelter

-How Does Social Media Help Animals?
+How Does Social Media Help Animals in an Animal Shelter?

 Scrolling down the Facebook wall of Let’s Adopt!
-(USA) is a virtual stroll down doggie death row.
+(USA) is like a virtual stroll down doggie death row.
 The posts are a last-ditch effort to save shelter dogs that are scheduled to be euthanized.
 But they’re also a prime example of how social media is transforming the process of rescuing and adopting animals.

 Let’s Adopt! is a national effort; however, since animal rescue is usually a local phenomenon, most other social “petworks” are local.
 For instance, Urgent PART 2 on Facebook and Twitter only posts info about dogs in New York City shelters.

-Smith also agrees that social media has taken her efforts to a level she never could have achieved offline.
+Smith also agrees that social media has taken her efforts to a level she could never have achieved offline.
 She and Larkhill attribute this to a handful of areas where social media gives them a boost:

 - Speed – With the click of a button, Smith can post the entire to-be-destroyed list to her network.